CipherWorkZ/custom-logging-agents/README.md

 Each agent runs independently and is designed to monitor or tail a specific application/service, enrich logs with structured JSON (and tracking IDs when useful), and ship them directly into your logging pipeline.

+As of **v1.0.1**, each logging agent now comes bundled with its own **self-updating agent** – no extra configuration needed.
+The updater checks GitHub for new versions, pulls updates automatically, and restarts the service seamlessly.

 ---

 ## 📑 Table of Contents